Credit Freezes, Equilibrium Multiplicity, and Optimal Bailouts in Financial Networks: Multiplicity of Bank Values and Self-Fulfilling Defaults

 Hence, $\textbf{d}^A(\textbf{V}^0)= \left(\frac{2}{7}, \frac{8}{7}, \frac{2}{7}\right)$, and $\textbf{V}^1 = \textbf{p}+\textbf{d}^A(\textbf{V}^0)- \textbf{D}^L - \textbf{b}(\textbf{V}^0,\textbf{p})= \left(\frac{2}{7}, - \frac{10}{7}, -\frac{6}{7}\right)$.
 Since no new solvencies are induced -- indeed $p_i+d_i^A(\textbf{V}^1)<D_i^L$ for $i=2,3$ -- the algorithm stops, and bank values in the worst equilibrium are $\underline{\textbf{V}}= \left(\frac{2}{7}, - \frac{10}{7}, -\frac{6}{7}\right)$.

-When there are multiple equilibria, any equilibrium other than the best equilibrium must involve cycles of defaults that could have been avoided: these are defaults that are triggered either by pessimistic beliefs about the balance-sheets of others -- valuing their debt at a low value -- which become self-fulfilling, or by a liquidity freeze in which debts are not paid in and thus not paid out.
+When there are multiple equilibria, any equilibrium other than the best equilibrium must involve cycles of defaults that could have been avoided: these are defaults that are triggered either by pessimistic beliefs about the balance-sheets of others---valuing their debt at a low value---which become self-fulfilling, or by a liquidity freeze in which debts are not paid in and thus not paid out.
 These avoidable defaults are essentially coordination failures: cycles of banks could have written-off (some) of their counterparties' debt so as to avoid at least some of the defaults and associated costs.
 Given that financial markets are prone to runs and freezes, understanding when such self-fulfilling cascades exist is of practical importance.
-Before proceeding, we thus provide a result outlining how multiplicity depends on cycles of liabilities, combined with bankruptcy costs.

-The following proposition highlights how equilibrium multiplicity depends on the presence of dependency cycles.
+The following proposition highlights how equilibrium multiplicity depends on the presence of cycles of liabilities, combined with failure costs.

-\begin{proposition} For each $i$, let the bankruptcy costs $\beta_i(\cdot, \mathbf{p})$ depend only on $i$'s value $V_i$ and the values $V_j$ of banks $j$ on which $i$ has a (potentially indirect) debt claim,\footnote{More generally, if one admits equity holdings or fire sale interactions in bankruptcy costs, then one can extend this result by appropriately defining dependency cycles so as to account for all the ways $j$'s value can influence $i$'s.
-See the appendix for more details.} and be a contraction as a function of $V_i$ (e.g., the canonical bankruptcy costs in (\ref{canon})). \begin{itemize} \item[(i)] If there is no dependency cycle, then the worst and best (and thus all) equilibria coincide. \item[(ii)] Conversely, if there is a dependency cycle, then there exist bankruptcy costs (satisfying the above conditions) and values of bank investment portfolios $\mathbf{p}$ such that the best and worst equilibria differ. \end{itemize} \end{proposition}
+\begin{proposition} For each $i$, let the failure costs $\beta_i(\cdot, \mathbf{p})$ depend only on $i$'s value $V_i$ and the values $V_j$ of banks $j$ on which $i$ has a (potentially indirect) debt claim, and be a contraction as a function of $V_i$ (e.g., the canonical failure costs in (\ref{canon})). \begin{itemize} \item[(i)] If there is no dependency cycle, then the worst and best (and thus all) equilibria coincide. \item[(ii)] Conversely, if there is a dependency cycle, then there exist failure costs (satisfying the above conditions) and values of bank investment portfolios $\mathbf{p}$ such that the best and worst equilibria differ. \item[(iii)] Any equilibrium that differs from the best equilibrium consists of the defaults in the best equilibrium plus the defaults of all banks that lie on some set of dependency cycles.
+Any other banks defaulting in this equilibrium but not in the best equilibrium lie on outpointing paths from the original defaulting banks and the newly defaulting dependency cycles.\footnote{It is possible that the new defaults on an additional dependency cycle leads banks that defaulted in the best equilibrium to payout even less than in the best equilibrium, which can lead to additional defaults on rays outwards from the original banks, not just the newly defaulting banks.} \end{itemize} \end{proposition}

-Part (i) of Proposition \ref{uniqueV} is intuitive: a multiplicity requires a feedback between defaults; i.e., a cycle of banks in which each defaulting helps justify the others' defaults, while if they are all solvent then this guarantees their solvency.